 There are some exceptions to the above including –

 - minor demolition work where the volume of the structure is under fifty cubic metres

 - internal parts of an occupied building

 - agricultural buildings that are not attached to a controlled building

 Although demolition may not require planning consentthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning there may be issues if it is within a conservation area or other special type of planning area so a check should be carried out with the local authority planning department.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning there may be issues if it is within a conservation area or other special type of planning area so a check should be carried out with the local authority planning department.
 Note that the demolition of a building will not normally, in itself, change the planning status of any particular piece of land.